Help, my Mayo has Split!

 However, when the snow falls and you can't see what's in front of you for a cloud of your own breath - the emulsifier struggles.
 The oil begins to solidify at lower temperatures* and gradually begins to separate itself from the other ingredients, they eventually go their separate ways!

-*this can also happen in the fridge if you're not careful.
-Be sure to store in low down, in the door of your fridge as per the instructions on your jar
+*This can also happen in the fridge if you're not careful.
+Be sure to store in the warmest part of your fridge which is usually the condiments shelf in the door of your fridge as per the instructions on your jar.

 Time to Change the Recipe?!